Find a Smokefree Bar or Club Near You

 It contains hundreds of toxic chemicals, including 70 that cause cancer.
 When multiple people smoke inside a crowded space, these contaminants become highly concentrated — and even deadlier.

 The benefits of smokefree businesses are clear, not just for patrons but also for the health of employees.
 Searching for a no-smoking establishment near you?

-In Oklahoma, smoking in bars is still permitted, as long as the establishments are stand-alone bars, stand-alone taverns or cigar bars.
-These places must receive at least 60% of their gross receipts from the sale of alcohol and low-point beer.
-Also, they must not admit persons under 21 years old (except hired musicians), and they cannot be located within or share an entrance or common indoor area with another indoor workplace, such as a restaurant.
+Oklahoma laws prohibit smoking in most indoor places open to the public.
+However, many establishments are exempt, as long as they are stand-alone bars, stand-alone taverns or cigar bars and at least 60% of their gross receipts are from alcohol and low-point beer sales.
+Also, they must not admit guests under 21 (except hired musicians) and cannot share a common entrance or indoor area with another indoor workplace, such as a restaurant.